 Pregnancy Care

 The joy of pregnancy can be easily tarnished with the reality of swollen legs, back pain, nausea and anxiety.
-Chinese Medicine has well established protocols for addressing these distressing symptoms.
+Chinese Medicine has well established protocols for addressing all of these distressing symptoms.
+And let’s face it, maintaining a pregnancy and going through labour is extremely taxing on the female body; pregnant women need all the help they can get!

-Damian Carey, our Doctor of Chinese Medicine, has decades of experience in assisting with all aspects of pregnancy.
+The Shen Adelaide team of Chinese Medicine doctors has decades of experience in assisting with all aspects of pregnancy and birth preparation.

 Bazzan AJ, Zabrecky G, Monti DA, Newberg AB.
 Current evidence regarding the management of mood and anxiety disorders using complementary and alternative medicine.
 Expert Review of Neurotherapeutics.
 2014 Apr;14(4):411-23.